National Strategy for Electronics Stewardship (NSES)

 - Reduce harm from U.S. exports of electronics waste (e-waste) and improve handling of used electronics in developing countries.

 EPA estimates that, in 2009, 438 million electronic products were sold in the United States, and 2.4 million tons were ready for end-of-life management.
 Both numbers are increasing substantially each year.
-As President Obama has stated, the United States must increase its capacity to responsibly recycle our used electronics.
-Doing so can create green jobs, lead to more productive reuse of valuable materials, and support a vibrant American recycling and refurbishing industry.
+By increasing its capacity to responsibly recycle our used electronics, the United States can create green jobs, lead to more productive reuse of valuable materials, and support a vibrant American recycling and refurbishing industry.

 If properly executed, NSES can increase our domestic recycling efforts, reduce the volume of e-waste that is managed unsafely (both domestically and abroad), strengthen both domestic and international markets for viable and functional used electronic products, and prevent health and environmental threats at home and abroad.
 As discussed in the NSES and in the subsequent 2014 accomplishments report, federal agencies are working together on various initiatives that will further progress towards these goals.